e9aru/ld39-power-necromancell/README.md

 ### Description
 ![cover640x512.png](///raw/8f8/9/z/5ba3.png)

-You playing as a necromancer battery cell, get as many ~~souls~~ power to increase your A-h.
+You are playing as a necromancer battery cell, get as many ~~souls~~ power to increase your A-h.

 ## Features: